Xunnamius/black-flag/README.md

   ```

   This limitation was inherited from yargs itself: vanilla yargs [never really
-  supported this functionality][50] in that you can't implement
+  supported this functionality][53] in that you can't implement
   `git -p ls-files --full-name` and have that mean something different than
   `git ls-files --full-name -p` or `git -p ls-files --full-name -p` with yargs.
   Black Flag makes this a formal invariant that will throw an error.

-- All effector and helper instances use the same `yargs::help(...)` function.
-  This means descendant commands and ancestor commands will always use the same
-  `yargs::help(...)` settings, thus preserving the vanilla yargs behavior in
-  this way.

-  However, unlike the vanilla yargs implementation, Black Flag will only
-  register a help _option_ and never a "help" _command_.
-After calling
-  `yargs::help(X)`, only the `--X` (or `-X` if it's only a single character)
-  argument will trigger help text.

 - Since Black Flag is built from the ground up to be asynchronous, calling
   `yargs::parseSync` will throw immediately.
 You shouldn't be calling the